Fast Simulation of Size-Constrained Multitype Bienaym\'e-Galton-Watson Forests and Applications: Introduction

+In this paper, we work with MBGW forests with $r_i\geq 0$ roots type $i$, conditioned to have a total number $n_i\geq r_i$ of individuals type $i$, for $i\in[d]:=\{1,\ldots, d\}$, that is, conditioned with the total number of individuals by types (CMBGW($\bo n,\bo r$) forests).
+Our main result in this paper is to generalize the construction in \cite{MR2888318}, where Devroye simulates a (unitype) BGW tree conditioned to have size $n$.
+We provide an exact sampling algorithm that produces CMBGW($\bo n,\bo r$) forests.
+Our algorithm is simple to implement, and under mild conditions, it performs faster than an usual na\"ive method.

-Also, using the results in \cite{MR3449255}, we obtain the law of the total population by types of a MGW forest, under certain conditions.
-The unitype case is known as the Otter-Dwass formula \cite{MR0030716,MR0253433}.
-This formula says that the total number of individuals in a GW forest $\tau_k$ with $k$ trees, say $\# \tau_k$, having offspring distribution $\nu$ is given by \begin{lesn} \proba{\# \tau_k=n}=\frac{k}{n}\proba{X_n=n-k}, \end{lesn}where $X$ is a random walk with step law $\nu$.
+Devroye's results relies on the Otter-Dwass formula \cite{MR0030716,MR0253433}.
+The latter says that the law of the total number of individuals in a BGW forest $\tau_k$ with $k$ trees, having offspring distribution $\mu$ is given by